Washington’s Long Term Care Payroll Tax and How to Opt Out

 If you already obtained an exemption before 2023, your exemption is still valid!

-Can I cancel my private LTC insurance since the program was delayed?
+Can I cancel my private LTC coverage?

 Mallory Hall - Alterra Advisors